Visual snow syndrome

-Visual snow syndrome (VSS) is an uncommon neurological condition in which the primary symptom is that affected individuals see persistent flickering white, black, transparent, or coloured dots across the whole visual field.
-Other common symptoms are palinopsia, enhanced entoptic phenomena, photophobia, insomnia, and headaches.
+Visual snow syndrome (VSS) is an uncommon neurological condition in which the primary symptom is persistent flickering white, black, transparent, or colored dots across the whole visual field.
+It is distinct from the symptom of visual snow itself, which can also be caused by several other causes; these cases are referred to as "VSS mimics."

+Other common symptoms are palinopsia, enhanced entoptic phenomena, photophobia, and tension headaches.
 The condition is typically always present and has no known cure, as viable treatments are still under research.
-Migraine and tinnitus are common comorbidities and are both associated with a more severe presentation of the syndrome.
+Astigmatism, although not presumed connected to these visual disturbances, is a common comorbidity.
+Migraines and tinnitus are common comorbidities that are both associated with a more severe presentation of the syndrome.

 The cause of the syndrome is unclear.
-The underlying mechanism is believed to involve excessive excitability of neurons in the right lingual gyrus and left anterior lobe of cerebellum.
+The underlying mechanism is believed to involve excessive excitability of neurons in the right lingual gyrus and left anterior lobe of the cerebellum.
 Another hypothesis proposes that visual snow syndrome could be a type of thalamocortical dysrhythmia and may involve the thalamic reticular nucleus (TRN).
-A failure of inhibitory action from the TRN to the thalamus may be the underlying cause for inability to suppress excitatory sensory information.
-Research has been limited due to issues of case identification and diagnosis, the latter now largely addressed, and the limited size of any studied cohort.
+A failure of inhibitory action from the TRN to the thalamus may be the underlying cause for the inability to suppress excitatory sensory information.
+Research has been limited due to issues of case identification, diagnosis, and the limited size of any studied cohort, though the issue of diagnosis is now largely addressed.
 Initial functional brain imaging research suggests visual snow is a brain disorder.

-There is no established treatment for visual snow syndrome.
-Medications that may be used to treat the condition include lamotrigine, acetazolamide, or verapamil.
-However, in absence of a secondary pharmaceutical indication, these do not necessarily result in benefits, and the evidence for their use is limited.
+Difference from visual snow

+Visual snow – the symptom – may sometimes be a transient experience, and it is possible that it is a natural phenomenon, sometimes thought to be visible to many people if they focus on it.
+In visual snow syndrome, however, visual snow is ever-present, regardless of lighting conditions and even when the eyes are closed.
+In contrast to visual phenomena caused by migraines, which can last up to about an hour, static caused by visual snow syndrome lasts continuously for several months.

+If visual snow is persistent, continuous, and accompanied by other symptoms, such as entoptic phenomenon, palinopsia, photophobia and/or nyctalopia – it may indicate visual snow syndrome.
+This syndrome is not just a phenomenon, but a neurological condition, where a person experiences constant visual disturbances, regardless of lighting conditions.
+Visual snow syndrome is linked to heightened neural sensitivity in the visual regions of the brain.
+However, it is important not to confuse it with other causes of visual snow, sometimes referred to as VSS mimics.

 Signs and symptoms

-In addition to visual snow, many of those affected have other types of visual disturbances such as starbursts, increased afterimages, floaters, trails, and many others.

 Visual snow likely represents a clinical continuum, with different degrees of severity.
-The presence of comorbidities such as migraine and tinnitus is associated with a more severe presentation of the visual symptoms.
+The presence of comorbidities such as migraine and tinnitus is associated with a more severe presentation of visual symptoms.

+Non-visual symptoms may include difficulty concentrating, insomnia, frequent migraines, nausea, and vertigo.